GaglianoTaliun-Lab/PheWeb2/README.md

    ```
    npm run preview -- --port 8080
    ```
-3. To complete the production setup, configure your web server (Apache, Nginx, or Node.js) to serve the static files located in the generated `dist` directory.
+3. To complete the production setup, configure your web server (Apache, Nginx, or Node.js) to serve the static files from the generated `dist` directory.
+For instance, in Apache2, you typically copy the contents of the `dist` directory to the `/var/www/html` folder.